 When we made the switch to TLC, our dogs loved it.
 We always fed the highest quality foods before, but the freshness of TLC was remarkable.
 Often the food is made 3-4 days before arriving at our house.
 TLC encourages you to put a bowl of your current dog food (if you already have a dog) next to a bowl of TLC food and see which your dog prefers.
 When we tried this, every single one of our dogs preferred TLC hands down (or should I say paws down).

-I believe so strongly in TLC, that I offer a full 3 year health warranty (instead of 1 year) to any family that feeds TLC for at least the first year.
-If you try TLC for a year, and it doesn’t workwell for your dog, I don’t blame you for wanting to switch, and we will maintain the 3 year health warranty.
+I believe so strongly in TLC that I offer a full 3-year Health Guarantee (instead of 1 year) to any family that feeds TLC for the first three years of their pup’s life.
+If you try TLC for a year and it doesn’t work well for your dog, I don’t blame you for wanting to switch and you’re certainly welcome to do so.
+However, the Health Guarantee will only continue for 3 years if you continue to feed your dog TLC for those first 3 years.
+Your pup is under our Health Guarantee for the first year no matter which kind of dog food you feed your pup.
 I recommend sticking with the TLC puppy food for the first year, before switching to TLC adult.

 Disclaimer: As someone closely tied to academia, I’m accustomed to seeing academic disclaimers (for instance in a book review if the reviewer was given a free copy of the book).
 I feel compelled to let you know that if you buy TLC and use the coupon code, I will get a slight percentage discount on the food I buy from TLC for my dogs and puppies.
 TLC is not a pyramid scheme (like some dog foods), but their primary source of marketing is through high quality breeders who they vet thoroughly, and try to convince of the worthiness of their products.
 So breeders who recommend their food get a very small percentage reduction for forever families who purchase the food.
 Because of the reputation of our dogs, I’ve been contacted by many other companies before, but never was convinced of their quality.
 I talked to the national sales rep of TLC for more than 3 hours asking her questions about the quality of the food.
 I realize it’s hard for me to be entirely objective when I get a slight reduction in food costs if my forever families buy TLC.
 To “put my money where my mouth is”, I’ve been buying TLC to give to my guardian homes for free.
 Always before my guardian homes bought their own food since they own the dog I’ve placed in their home.
 Buying TLC for my guardian homes has been a large additional expense for me, but I’m convinced of the quality of TLC and want all of the breeding dogs (at guardian homes) in my program to be eating it.
 You are what you eat and so is your dog.
 I really think that if you try TLC, you will be very, very happy with the product.
 I definitely am.